Diverse multicultural students celebrating graduation

 Why It Matters

-Begin earning college credit before graduation.
-Some students arrive at university with a full year of coursework already behind them.
+Your students begin earning college credit before graduation.
+Some arrive at university with a full year of coursework already behind them.

-Try courses across dozens of fields. from AI and cybersecurity to psychology and graphic design. before committing to a major.
+Offer courses across dozens of fields, from AI and cybersecurity to psychology and graphic design, so students can explore before committing to a major.

 Build Real Confidence

-Experience college-level academics in a supported environment.
-By the time you arrive on campus, you'll already know you belong.
+Your students experience college-level academics in a supported environment.
+By the time they arrive on campus, they already know they belong.

-Strong performance in dual enrollment courses can open doors to partner institutions. no uncertain application lottery required.
+Strong performance in dual enrollment courses can open doors to partner institutions for your students.
+No uncertain application lottery required.

-Every course completed now is one you won't pay full tuition for later.
+Every course your students complete now is one their families won’t pay full tuition for later.
 Online delivery keeps costs even lower.

-College-level coursework on a high school transcript signals readiness, ambition, and follow-through to any admissions committee.
+College-level coursework on a high school transcript signals readiness, ambition, and follow-through, making your school a destination for ambitious families.

 Flexible Online Classes